 Credit, Degree Applicable

 Fundamental drafting techniques including sketching, orthographic projection and dimensioning.
 Development of detailed drawings (electrical, electronic, and mechanical) for the fabrication of individual projects.
 Sheet metal shop practices; use of hand tools; measurement and layout techniques.
 Printed circuit board design and fabrication.
 Machine tools and machine shop operations.

 CREDIT/DEGREE APPLICABLE (meets all standards of Title 5.
 Section 55002(a))

 After successful completion of this course, students will be able to:

-- Outcome 4: Compose front, top, profile, auxiliary and sectioned views of three dimensional objects using the principals of Orthographic Projection
+- Outcome 2: Compose front, top, profile, auxiliary and sectioned views of three dimensional objects

-- Outcome 9: Summarize the purpose, the standard practices and the safety procedures of a printed circuit lab.
+- Outcome 4: Summarize the purpose, the standard practices and the safety procedures of a sheet metal shop, a machine shop, and a printed circuit lab.

-- Outcome 12: Summarize the fabrication techniques for a printed circuit board
+- Outcome 5: Summarize fabrication techniques for printed circuit boards and sheet metal layout

-- Outcome 13: Plan and organize machine tool operations including turning, drilling, reaming, threading, milling, sawing, grinding, filing, and layout.
+- Outcome 6: Distinguish and evaluate various machine tool operations including turning, drilling, reaming, threading, milling, sawing, grinding, filing, and layout.